 One of the fundamental ideas behind Bubble is that programming and coding are two different things.
-Or, to be more accurate, should be two different things.
+Or, to be more accurate, they should be two different things.

 Programming means having a clear understanding of what an app does.
 This includes understanding what the flow of actions are.
 For instance, when you build Facebook, you have to think about what happens when the users clicks on a given button.
 So a condition you set can look like “when the user clicks on a profile picture, open the profile page of this user” or “when the user clicks on ‘post’, save the new post and display in on the user’s friends’ feed”.